 Awe-inspiring Winter Experiences

 Winnipeg’s number one tourist attraction, The Forks has it all.
-Get a group together for a game of Crokicurl then rent skates and glide down the Red River Mutual Trail past Warming Huts that have been celebrated in the New York Times, LA Times and countless design publications.
-Five new huts are on the ice this year, including designs from Berlin and New Jersey, while on January 26 you can see Terje Isungset, an Ice Musician from Norway, perform using ice instruments as part of the Winnipeg Symphony Orchestra’s New Music Festival.
-This will be staged in the brand new Pavilion Sub-Zero, a venue for outdoor pop-up performances (in partnership with Festival du Voyageur) featuring an ice bar.
+Get a group together for a game of Crokicurl then rent skates and glide down the River Trail past Warming Huts that have been celebrated in the New York Times, LA Times and countless design publications.
 Even more skating and ice can be found on land in the Arctic Glacier Winter Park, where at night you’ll skate under a canopy of lights strung from the trees and archways.
 On weekends you can participate in horse-drawn wagon rides, attend snow sculpturing sessions, and experience Indigenous storytelling and bannock making inside teepees.
 Après skate (or simply go for some fabulous dining) inside to The Forks Market where there is a wine, beer and food hall – along with countless shops brimming with local designs like moccasins, candles, art and more.

-This stunning nature reserve – located right inside the city – is a one-stop destination for all things winter, from snowshoeing, to ice fishing, tobogganing, hiking, and countless special events and experiences to enhance your visit.
+Immerse yourself in nature, without leaving the city.
+FortWhyte Alive is a one-stop destination for all things winter, from snowshoeing, to ice fishing, tobogganing, hiking, and countless special events and experiences to enhance your visit.
 Take a walk in the woods, making sure to catch a glimpse at Canada's only urban bison herd.
 After, stop in at the Buffalo Stone Café to warm up with a cup of hot chocolate or a late lunch.

 Celebrated by locals and visitors alike, this Scandinavian spa brings new meaning to total relaxation.
 Situated in the snow-capped forests of Fort Garry – just a ten-minute drive from downtown – Thermëa is an open-air spa featuring thermal pools, Finnish saunas, luxurious steam rooms, and several relaxation chambers, all of which are enhanced by the colder winter gets.
 The onsite restaurant – where dining in your robes is mandatory – specializes in holistic (and delicious), locally sourced fare, with an excellent wine, beer and craft cocktail program.

-Visit the swimming polar bears, Arctic foxes, muskoxen, caribou, snowy owls and seals at the multi-award winning, Journey to Churchill at Assiniboine Park Zoo, then explore the sprawling setting of the park – where you can enjoy sledding, cross-country skiing, or ice skating on the duck pond.
+Visit the swimming polar bears, Arctic foxes, muskoxen, snowy owls and seals at the multi-award winning, Journey to Churchill at Assiniboine Park Zoo, which is open daily all winter, then explore the sprawling setting of the park – where you can enjoy sledding, cross-country skiing, or ice skating on the duck pond.
 The Park Café, located in the Qualico Family Centre, does a banging breakfast and lunch, while the Leo Mol Sculpture Garden is simply majestic with a fresh sprinkle of snow.

 It's an embarrassment of riches this winter for Winnipeg's celebrated performance groups.
-Canada’s Royal Winnipeg Ballet winter season includes Nutcracker (December 19-29) and Romeo & Juliet (February 13-17), while the celebrated Winnipeg Symphony Orchestra has dozens of performances from pop, to live film soundtracks to the classics throughout winter.
-Theatre buffs are in for a treat with Royal Manitoba Theatre Centre and Prairie Theatre Exchange, who have plays being staged seemingly every night, while the Club Regent Event Centre plays host to legendary touring groups and great stand up, with a winter lineup that includes Honeymoon Suite, Jeremy Hotz, Streetheart, Charlie Major and Rick Springfield.
-Plus, there’s Justin Timberlake (February 4) and Disney on Ice (February 21-24) at the Bell MTS Place.
+Canada’s Royal Winnipeg Ballet winter season includes Nutcracker (December 19-28) and Moulin Rouge (Feb.
+26-Mar.
+1), while the celebrated Winnipeg Symphony Orchestra has dozens of performances from pop, to live film soundtracks to the classics throughout winter.
+Theatre buffs are in for a treat with Royal Manitoba Theatre Centre and Prairie Theatre Exchange, who have plays being staged seemingly every night, while the Club Regent Event Centre plays host to legendary touring groups and great stand up, with a winter lineup that includes The Tenors (Dec 12), Tracy Morgan (Mar.
+7) and Howie Mandel (Mar.
+27).
+Plus, there’s The Harlem Globetrotters (Jan.
+5), Monster Jam (Jan.
+25) and Disney on Ice (Mar.
+13) coming up at Bell MTS Place.

 Puck in The Peg